bencejeney/laravel-car-incident-history-app/README.md

 This is a Laravel web application to check the incident history of a car by license plate number.

+## Database

+I used Faker to upload some fake data to the database for testing, but I also added a few records manually.

 ## Home Page - Guest

 - Search - only available after logging in